Septuagint: Textual analysis

-Modern scholarship holds that the Septuagint was written from the 3rd through the 1st centuries BCE, but nearly all attempts at dating specific books (except for the Pentateuch, early- to mid-3rd century BCE) are tentative.
+Modern scholarship holds that the Septuagint was written from the 3rd through the 1st centuries BC, but nearly all attempts at dating specific books (except for the Pentateuch, early- to mid-3rd century BC) are tentative.
 Later Jewish revisions and recensions of the Greek against the Hebrew are well-attested.
-The best-known are Aquila (128 CE), Symmachus, and Theodotion.
+The best-known are Aquila (128 AD), Symmachus, and Theodotion.
 These three, to varying degrees, are more-literal renderings of their contemporary Hebrew scriptures compared to the Old Greek (the original Septuagint).
 Modern scholars consider one (or more) of the three to be new Greek versions of the Hebrew Bible.